 Is hosting the Games enough to make a nation more athletic?

-On Monday, October 21, Paris unveiled the logo for the 2024 Olympic and Paralympic Games, featuring the face of a woman to symbolize games that are "more open, more participatory, and more inclusive," according to the Paris 2024 Olympic and Paralympic Games Organizing Committee (Cojop).
+On Monday, October 21, Paris unveiled the logo for the Paris 2024 Olympic and Paralympic Games, which features a woman’s face and is intended to symbolize “more open, more participatory, and more inclusive” Games, according to the Paris 2024 Olympic and Paralympic Games Organizing Committee (Cojop).

 Simon Gérard, Coventry University; Andrew Jones, Coventry University; Ian Stuart Brittain, Coventry University and Sylvain Ferez, University of Montpellier